luciangreen/luciancicd/README.md

 * Bottom-up Version: Lucian CI/CD can now check sets of repositories bottom-up, which means there are up to seven possible changes to a set of current predicates to find a working combination of.
 Current predicates are each predicate in depth first, post order, or sets of clauses or predicates involved in loops.

-* Other programming languages apart from Prolog aren't fully supported yet (even though the non-bottom-up version does at 28 8 23 called "Reverted to previous version"), and only seven changes are allowed to the whole set of repositories at a time.
+* Other programming languages apart from Prolog aren't fully supported yet (even though the <a href="https://github.com/luciangreen/luciancicd/tree/ba8cba7e419e036050cb0ff203e9289b91897169">non-bottom-up version</a> does), and only seven changes are allowed to the whole set of repositories at a time.
 Over seven changes causes the whole set of repositories to be tested against the old version only.

 # Getting Started